alexholcombe/MOTcircular/experiment_specific/transient_attention/experiments_transient_attention.md

 ![alt text](KristjanssonNakayamaMackeben_stim.png
  "Screencap of the KNM paper")

-- The cue comes on and stays on.
+- The cue appears (and stays on) `cueLeadTime` before the target iris displaces.
 - The eyeballs appear.
 Shortly after, the iris displaces.
 Do we ever want the eyeballs on during the cue?
 - Task is to report the iris offset of the cued ball.
 - Contrast some conditions